q3769/chunk4j/README.md

 capacity at run-time.

 Note that chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between a `chunk`'s capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk/message.
-Take that into account when designing to keep the *entire* message size under the transport limit.
+Take the overhead into account when designing to keep the *entire* message size under the transport limit.

 #### Message acknowledgment/commit